 What is this site about?An explanation for the accidental visitor.

 In my spare time I like to teach, research, perform classic works and generally study art and other topics prior to 1600.
+I am an artist with Diverse Interests.

 I find it fun to research for the sake of it and sharing what I learn is a natural part of who I am.
 My time is purely donated, my work shared here in hopes it could be of entertainment or research help to any who stumble on it.
 Knowledge should be shared freely.